“Therefore, you kings, be wise; be warned, you rulers of the earth.” (Psalm 2:7)

 While never wishing for a Clinton victory, I do think that scenario would have at least given “evangelicals” an opportunity to break with Donald Trump and start afresh, to repent of foolish associations and to rethink how Christians should engage in the political space.
 Unfortunately, “evangelical” America supported the winner, and have been tarnished for doing so.
 I cannot see how this association will advance the cause of Jesus Christ.
 If anything, the word may become irretrievably immeshed in a cause that is not the Gospel.

 I am thankful for the many evangelicals who have stood up to Donald Trump and have copped flack for doing so: Ed Stetzer, Russell Moore, and Al Mohler among them.
 In Australia, the general public will not be informed of these voices, and instead Australians will time and time again hear how “evangelicals” assisted Donald Trump to the White House.
 At least in the Australian public square, the 2016 Presidential election will tarnish Christian witness and further perpetrate myths about Christianity.
-It is for this reason I am calling on my American friends to return to their evangelical roots and think carefully about how they associate politically.
+It is for this reason I am calling on my American friends to return to their evangelical roots and think carefully about political associations.

 We need much prayer.
 We need much repentance.